 He was nominated by Medway Council to the Rochester Bridge Trust in 2011.
 He was elected Junior Warden in May 2017, and Senior Warden from May 2021 to May 2023.
 He is a member of the Bridge Committee and the Property Committee.

 A keen student of military and naval history, he has actively supported the cause of Adult Education through the Workers Educational Association at national and regional level, including a five-year period as WEA South East District Chairman.
 He was a long-serving school governor, including a period as Chair of Governors at Chatham Grammar School for Boys.
 His other interests include travel as well as watching county and test cricket.

-He served on Rochester upon Medway City Council from 1991 to 1998, where he held the highways portfolio and served as Chairman of the Development Services Committee and Chairman of the Channel Tunnel Rail Link / M2 Widening Committee.
+He served on Rochester upon Medway City Council from 1991 to 1998, including periods as Chairman of the Development Services Committee and Chairman of the Channel Tunnel Rail Link / M2 Widening Committee.

 Ray was nominated by Medway Council to the Rochester Bridge Trust in 2013 and currently is a member of the Education, Grants and Archive Committee, the Bridge Committee and a substitute on the Resources Committee.

 He was nominated by Medway Council to the Rochester Bridge Trust in 2005, and he served as Junior Warden from 2013 to 2015 and as Senior Warden from 2015 to 2017.
 He is currently a member of the Property Committee.